dotnet/msbuild/documentation/high-level-introduction.md

     - If you put them inside ItemGroups or PropertyGroups they will be ignored.
   - There is a new “binary log” hotness which acts as a full diagnostics build but is faster and contains even more information.
 You can enable it by passing `/bl`  to msbuild.
 Read more about it [here](https://github.com/Microsoft/msbuild/blob/master/documentation/wiki/Binary-Log.md).
     - The support for loading .binlog files in Visual Studio for Mac is still somewhat new
-  - If you are developing on Windows you can add a `System.Diagnostics.Debugger.Break()` invocation and attach Visual Studio to the process.
+  - If you are developing on Windows you can add a `System.Diagnostics.Debugger.Launch()` invocation and attach Visual Studio to the process.

 ## Gotchas